Ursuline Academy Summer SchooL

 Students are matched with a mentor for hands-on, professional work experience

 (Senior) This program offers personal development, life-skills mentoring and career awareness through practical experience.
 These are UA researched and authorized summer internships with Dallas area professionals, many of whom are Ursuline alumnae.
-Internships are available to rising Seniors and take place between May 30 and August 18, 2023, prior to the senior year.
-Interested juniors sign up for an individual meeting with the Student Internship Coordinator and are matched with internships in the spring of 2023.
-To earn acknowledgment on transcripts, interns must complete a minimum of 60 hours of internship service, maintain a journal, write a thank you to the mentor, and complete an online evaluation at the conclusion of the program, no later than August 31, 2023.
+Internships are available to rising Seniors and take place between June 2 and August 15, 2025, prior to the senior year.
+Interested juniors sign up for an individual meeting with the Student Internship Coordinator and are matched with internships in the spring of 2025.
+To earn acknowledgment on transcripts, interns must complete a minimum of 60 hours of internship service, complete a reflection essay, write a thank you to the mentor, and complete an online evaluation at the conclusion of the program, no later than August 30, 2025.

 Please email for more information.